CBIIT-CGBB/gcMECM/README.md

 # gcMECM: Graph Clustering of Mutual Exclusivity of Cancer Mutations

-The package combines graph clustering, mutation association, and gene interaction by the mutually exclusively mutated gene sub-networks **to identify sub-networks with distinct biological functions from pathways**.
-The sub-networks reveal crucial genes in the canonical pathway and discover new cancer-relevant genes and relative biological functions, which could used to build better prediction models of clinical response and survival. gcMECM also provides informative visualization functionality of mutual exclusivity and network.
+The package constructs the mutually exclusively mutated gene networks from mutation associations and gene interactions with the graph clustering technique and **identifies sub-networks with distinct biological functions with the canonical pathways**.
+The sub-networks reveal crucial genes in the canonical pathway related to cancer and discover new cancer-relevant genes, which could used to build better prediction models of clinical response and survival. gcMECM also provides informative visualization functionality of mutual exclusivity and network.

-For future visualization and clustering analysis, the packages, ([NCIRASPathway](https://github.com/CBIIT-CGR/NCIRASPathway), [OmicPath](https://github.com/CBIIT-CGR/OmicPath) and [GCluster](https://github.com/CBIIT-CGR/GCluster)), could be used.
+For additional visualization and clustering analysis, the packages, ([NCIRASPathway](https://github.com/CBIIT-CGR/NCIRASPathway), [OmicPath](https://github.com/CBIIT-CGR/OmicPath) and [GCluster](https://github.com/CBIIT-CGR/GCluster)), could be used.

 # Introduction